Optimization for the propagation of a multiparticle quantum walk in a one-dimensional lattice: Appendix: Details of the derivation

 \subsection{Entanglement between complete graphs}

-Since the particles in each of the two complete graphs possess exchange symmetry.
-For simplicity, the eigenstates can be represent by the direct product of two Fock states.
-When $k$ is even number,
+Since the particles in each of the two complete graphs possess exchange symmetry, for simplicity, the eigenstates can be represented by the superpositions of the direct products of bosonic Fock states.
+When $k$ is an even number, the $k$th eigenstate is